 Steenberge immediately conceived featuring the gridworld clash in Global Football’s Catholic Bowl.
 The dialogue with Netzel accelerated quickly to determine the St. Thomas interest.

 “First and foremost, this is going to give our school a jolt of exposure, which I think it already has with all the talk about game,” Netzel says.
-“And in many ways, we consider this a just reward for everyone associated with our program after negotiating the pandemic landscape in 2020 without a single outbreak or game cancelled while hosting games with fans.
+“And in many ways, we consider this a just reward for everyone associated with our program after negotiating the pandemic landscape in 2020 without a single outbreak or game cancelled while hosting games with limited fans.
 The safety and welfare of our student-athletes, staff, and community will continue to be at the forefront throughout our discussions.”

 Steenberge’s deep Catholic roots trace to his graduating from Cathedral Preparatory School in Erie, Pennsylvania.
 He has carried an emphatic commitment to faith and service into his adult life.